 - To symbolize with relative-sized proportional symbols, choose Unknown for the Unit.
 Set the Minimum size and the Maximum size of the symbol representing your data.
 Or set the Maximum size to None.
 Adjust the Template and the Background symbols as necessary.

 - To symbolize with actual-sized proportional symbols, choose a Unit to represent the data.
-Set the Data represents control to Area, Radius (1/2 width) or Height (3D only), or Width (lines only), or Distance from Center (lines only).
-Adjust the symbol and the background symbol as needed.
+Set the Data represents control to Area, Radius (1/2 width), Height (3D only), Width (lines only), or Distance from Center (lines only).
+Adjust the symbol form, symbol fill, and background symbol as needed.

 Modify proportional symbology

 From the Primary symbology tab , on the Classes tab, you can do the following: